 Acute leukemia occurs when a hematopoietic stem cell undergoes malignant transformation into a primitive, undifferentiated cell with abnormal longevity.

-These lymphoid cells (acute lymphocytic leukemia [ALL]—see Acute Lymphocytic Leukemia (ALL)) or myeloid cells (acute myelogenous leukemia [AML]—see Acute Myelogenous Leukemia (AML)) proliferate, replacing normal marrow tissue and hematopoietic cells and inducing anemia, thrombocytopenia, and granulocytopenia.
+These lymphoid cells (acute lymphocytic leukemia [ALL]) or myeloid cells (acute myelogenous leukemia [AML]) proliferate, replacing normal marrow tissue and hematopoietic cells and inducing anemia, thrombocytopenia, and granulocytopenia.
 Because they are bloodborne, they can infiltrate various organs and sites, including the liver, spleen, lymph nodes, CNS, kidneys, and gonads.

 CBC and peripheral smear are the first tests done; pancytopenia and peripheral blasts suggest acute leukemia.
 Blast cells in the peripheral smear may approach 90% of WBC count.

 Bone marrow examination (aspiration or needle biopsy) is routinely done, although the diagnosis can usually be made from the peripheral smear.
 Blast cells in the bone marrow are classically between 25 and 95%.
-Aplastic anemia, viral infections such as infectious mononucleosis, and vitamin B 12 and folate deficiency should be considered in the differential diagnosis of severe pancytopenia.
+Aplastic anemia, viral infections such as infectious mononucleosis, and vitamin B12 and folate deficiencies should be considered in the differential diagnosis of severe pancytopenia.
 Leukemoid reactions to infectious disease (such as TB) can rarely manifest with high blast counts.

 Histochemical studies, cytogenetics, immunophenotyping, and molecular biology studies help distinguish the blasts of ALL from those of AML or other disease processes.
 Specific B-cell, T-cell, and myeloid-antigen monoclonal antibodies, together with flow cytometry, are essential in classifying the acute leukemias, which is critical for treatment.